-If you find that your food is over or undercooked when using the AUTO COOK programme, you can increase or decrease cooking time by pressing the MORE/LESS key.
+If you find that your food is over or undercooked when using the AUTO COOK programme, you can increase or decrease cooking time by pressing the A/∇ button.

-When cooking without Auto function you can extend the cooking time at any point by pressing MORE/LESS key.
+When cooking without Auto function you can extend the cooking time at any point by pressing the \triangle/∇ button.
 There is no need to stop the cooking process.

 Set the required AUTO COOK programme.

-(Select weight of food.)
+Select weight of food.